Six things you need to know about inflation

 6. What will happen next with inflation?

-Whether the pickup in inflation proves temporary is a key question for the U.S. economy and financial markets.
+It’s important to remember that sharp increases in inflation are typically temporary, but it’s hard to know when rates will normalize.
 The Biden administration, Congress and the Federal Reserve are expected to continue to support the economy with policy measures aimed at keeping inflation in check.